 Milltown Unit of Civil Defence

-Like a lot of other organisations in this area one Lady can take credit for helping establish Civil Defence here, her name is Lily Morrow.
-Thank you Lily.
+Like a lot of other organisations in this area one Lady can take credit for helping establish Civil Defence here, her name is Lily Morrow (pictured below in 1990), Thank you Lily.

 County Cavan Civil Defence Officer is John Maguire

 Background to Civil Defence in Ireland; Civil Defence was set up in 1950 to be part of the national defence structure as the necessary civil response to potential hazards which might arise in a war situation .
 The organisation was designed to undertake non-combatant activities and measures to afford defence against, or mitigate the effects on persons and property, of an attack on the State, or of hazards otherwise arising during a time of war or emergency.
 The traditional main programmes of activity undertaken by Civil Defence could broadly be described as;

 – Casualty / First Aid – Rescue – Fire – Fighting – Radiation detection & monitoring – Radio Communications – Welfare Provision.
 The International Civil Defence badge is worn by Members of Civil Defence, to show they are part of a worldwide network of committed people, prepared to serve in their own country or overseas as part of a practical response to disaster relief.